 - John A. Neu Fellowship in the History of Science, Medicine, and Technology – offered as funds permit

-- Karpat Center for Turkish Studies Summer Fellowships: The Karpat Center provides generous summer funding to Ph.D. students in History whose research interests are within the scope of Turkish Studies.
+- Karpat Center for Turkish Studies Summer Fellowships: The Karpat Center provides generous summer funding to PhD students in History with research interests in Turkish Studies.
 Fellows are selected and notified at the time of admission to the PhD program.
-Recipients of this award are encouraged to take Turkish language classes, but are not required to do so.
+Recipients of this award are encouraged to take Turkish language classes.

 Competing for Additional Support

-Once graduate students have passed their preliminary examination and advanced to candidacy, they may apply for departmental fellowships and research travel funding.
-Our advanced dissertators can also apply for awards that give them the opportunity to design and teach an undergraduate course – the Merle Curti Teaching Fellowship (open field) and the George L. Mosse Teaching Fellowship in European History.
+Graduate students who pass their preliminary examination and advance to dissertator status may apply for departmental dissertation fellowships and research travel funding.
+Advanced dissertators can also apply for fellowship support that offers the opportunity to design and teach an undergraduate course – the Merle Curti Teaching Fellowship (open field) and the George L. Mosse Teaching Fellowship in European History.

 Further funding opportunities are available to students who have reached the advanced stages of dissertation writing.
-The William Coleman Dissertation Fellowship in the History of Science supports one semester of advanced dissertation writing by students in the HSMT degree program.
-We are also pleased to offer the Doris G. Quinn Fellowship, thanks to the Doris G. Quinn Foundation, which supports the final year of dissertation writing in any field.
+For example, the William Coleman Dissertation Fellowship in the History of Science supports one semester of advanced dissertation writing for students in the HSMT degree program.

-In addition, UW-Madison offers a wealth of other opportunities to compete for funding offered, for example, by the International Division, the Institute for Research in the Humanities, and the UW Graduate School (research and conference travel awards).
+UW-Madison offers many additional opportunities to compete for funding offered through the International Division, the Institute for Research in the Humanities, and the UW Graduate School (research and conference travel awards).

 More details on our funding for current/continuing students are available here.